mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Chinese number gestures](https://en.wikipedia.org/w/index.php?title=Chinese_number_gestures&oldid=1186927843) - Chinese number gestures are a method to signify the natural numbers one through ten using one hand.
+This method may have been developed to bridge the many varieties of Chinese—for example, the numbers 4 (Chinese: 四; pinyin: sì) and 10 (Chinese: 十; pinyin: shí) are hard to distinguish in some dialects.
+Some suggest that it was also used by business ...

+- [The purpose of a system is what it does](https://en.wikipedia.org/w/index.php?title=The_purpose_of_a_system_is_what_it_does&oldid=1195089743) - The purpose of a system is what it does (POSIWID) is a systems thinking heuristic coined by Stafford Beer, who observed that there is "no point in claiming that the purpose of a system is to do what it constantly fails to do."
+The term is widely used by systems theorists, and is generally invoked to counter the notion that the purpose of a system ca...

 - [Response to sneezing](https://en.wikipedia.org/w/index.php?title=Response_to_sneezing&oldid=1194916949) - In English-speaking countries, the common verbal response to another person's sneeze is "[God] bless you", or, less commonly in the United States and Canada, "Gesundheit", the German word for health (and the response to sneezing in German-speaking countries).
 There are several proposed bless-you origins for use in the context of sneezing.
 In non-En...

 - [Child Abusers Are Getting Better at Using Crypto to Cover Their Tracks](https://www.wired.com/story/csam-sellers-monero-rise/) - Crypto tracing firm Chainalysis found that sellers of child sexual abuse materials are successfully using “mixers” and “privacy coins” like Monero to launder their profits and evade law enforcement.